CerasCTK/ai_communication/README.md

 ## Installation

 ### 1. Install Docker
-Follow the [Docker_Guide](https://docs.docker.com/get-started/get-docker/) to install correctly with the different os.
+Follow the [Docker_Guide](https://docs.docker.com/get-started/get-docker/) to install correctly with the different OS.

 ### 2. Clone the repository
 ```sh